 - Create a new database for WordPress.

-- Connect to the database using the mysql-client.
-You can install mysql-client inside the web server instance using
+- Connect to the database using the mysql client.
+You can install mysql client inside the web server instance using

-sudo apt-get install mysql-client
+sudo apt-get install default-mysql-client

-and connect using the mysql-client
+and connect using the mysql client as:

 mysql -h database_host -u root_user_name -p

 Replace database_host with the host name and root_user_name with the one you entered upon creating the database server.
-You can also obtain this information from the Azure Portal:
+You can also obtain this information from the Azure Portal: Settings -> Connect.

 In our example, we connect using: